albertgustavsson/aoc20/README.md

 # aoc20
-Advent of Code 2020 solutions
+Advent of Code 2020 solutions in C